 Everton vs Man City predictions, team news, betting tips, odds and Bet Builder

 Everton vs Manchester City in the Premier League.
-Get match details, betting tips, predictions and TV info for Monday's big game at the Hill Dickinson Stadium.
+Get match details, betting tips, predictions and TV info for tonight's big game at the Hill Dickinson Stadium.

 Everton vs Manchester City kick-off, date & TV info